bsobocki/BitwaOTortuge_UWR-FirstYear/README.md

 ### move

 Every move can be just one of activities:
-  1) When pawn is reserved:
+  - When pawn is reserved:
-    - inversion the pawn and setting it in any position,
+    * inversion the pawn and setting it in any position (1),
-  2) When pawn is exposed:
+  - When pawn is exposed:
-    - turn to the left or right by 90 degrees,
+    * turn to the left or right by 90 degrees,
-    - move the pawn according to the dots on it
+    * move the pawn according to the dots on it

  The player can move his pawn on:
   - empty field,